praxis-app/rhizome/README.md

 TypeORM is used to handle database interactions and migrations.
 [PostgreSQL](https://www.postgresql.org/download) is the primary database and can be run via Docker or installed locally.

+If you're using a locally installed instance of PostgreSQL, ensure that connection details in your `.env` file are correct.

 ```bash
 # Create a new migration
 $ npm run typeorm:gen ./src/database/migrations/<migration-name>